harcokuppens/easyfindandfilter/README.md

           fdd bin -x | grep '/bin$'
           # note: last grep is needed to match dirname exactly

-        find textfiles and replace 'Marco' with 'Harco' where you to confirm each replacement fft | rw 'Marco' 'Harco'
+        replace 'Marco' with 'Harco' in selected textfiles where you to confirm each replacement fft | rw 'Marco' 'Harco'